coreyladovsky/Master-Of-The-Domain/README.md

  * Traverse DOM elements.
  * And MORE!

+ ## How to start?
+  Starting to use Master Of The Domain is as easy as downloading it and including "./lib/master_of_the_domain.js" in your HTML file.

  ### $l(selector)
  This is used as a global variable wrapper for all methods in Master Of The Domain.
  The most common functionality is to pass it a single string argument.
 It will then return a DOMNodeCollection object (array of HTMLElements) that includes all instances of that CSS selector.